MaxHalford/eaopt/README.md

 **How can I contribute?**

 Feel free to implement your own operators or to make suggestions!
-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for some guidelines.
+Check out the [contributing file](CONTRIBUTING.md) for some guidelines.

-## Alternatives
+## Golang alternatives

 - [GeneticGo](https://github.com/handcraftsman/GeneticGo)
 - [goga](https://github.com/tomcraven/goga)